Esmond de Beer

 Though spending much of their life in England, De Beer and his sisters Mary and Dora always regarded New Zealand as their home, and were major benefactors of Dunedin's museums and libraries, most notably to the University of Otago Library, which was the recipient of Esmond's collection of rare books.
+In a paper presented to the Bibliographical Society of Australia and New Zealand, Donald Kerr provided an overview of the scope of de Beer's book collecting.

 The De Beers and cousin Charles Brasch were also driving forces behind the inauguration of the university's three arts fellowships: the Robert Burns Fellowship (writing), the Frances Hodgkins Fellowship (art), and the Mozart Fellowship (music).
 De Beer was instrumental in helping the Otago Museum's quest to acquire much of the art collected by his aunt Agnes Barden.
 Numerous other gifts were given to both of these institutions and to the Dunedin Public Art Gallery.
 The Dunedin Public Library was gifted with over 100 rare books, including many first editions of the works of Sir Walter Scott.
 De Beer also contributed to the library of the University of Essex, the Bodleian Library and others.

 De Beer was a major figure in several notable institutions, including the (British) Historical Association, of which he was vice-president, and the Institute of Historical Research.
 He served as president of the Hakluyt Society, and was a trustee of the National Portrait Gallery.
 He was named a fellow of the British Academy in 1965, received a similar honour from University College, London, two years later, and was awarded honorary doctorates by the Universities of Otago, Oxford and Durham.